HPC-classes/python-on-cowboy/README.md

 When the job finishes, you'll see a new file `inflammation.pbs.oJOBID` and a new directory `output`

-Download the contents of the output directory to your local computer (Cyberduck, filezilla, winscp or via command line.)
+Download the contents of the output directory to your local computer (Cyberduck (https://cyberduck.io/?l=en), filezilla, winscp or via command line.)